-- B1 Record yourself on a computer saying the phoneme /ax/ for about one second.
-Remember the /ax/ is the first vowel sound in "ago".
+- B1 Record yourself on a computer saying the phoneme /aa/ for about one second.
+Remember /aa/ is the first vowel sound in "father".
 Make sure to hold the microphone to the side of your mouth to reduce noise from the airflow.
-Email in the sound file as described above as an 16KHz .wav file.
-If you have no capability to record sound on a PC talk to some classmates who can help.
-The recording must be your voice. - B2 Hand in a portion of the time domain plots for the phoneme showing a few pitch periods.
-The axes of this plot (and all plots) should be labelled.
+Email the sound file as described above as a 16-bit 16KHz .wav file.
+If you have no capability to record sound on a PC, find a classmate who can help.
+The recording must be your voice. - B2 Hand in a portion of the time domain plots of the phoneme showing a few pitch periods.
+The axes of this plot (and all plots) should be fully labelled.
 Clearly indicate the pitch period and note its numerical value.
 Also, list the pitch frequency.
 Is your pitch within its expected range? - B3 Plot the magnitude spectrum of the phoneme.
-Clearly indicate the values of F_1 , F_2 and F_3 on the graphs.
+Clearly indicate the values of $F_1$ , $F_2$ and $F_3$ on the graphs.
 Also show a log magnitude version of the plot. - B4 Estimate the bandwidth and amplitude of each formant using whichever definition you like.
 However, be sure to explain your calculation. - B5 Plot the spectrogram of the vowel.
 Show results from using both short and long windowing functions.
 Explain what features you can see in one version of the spectrogram that you cannot see in the other.